Dumbbell Shoulder flys, also popular as dumbbell flyes are weight-training exercises performed for increasing upper body strength.

 - Keep a slight bend in your elbows and engage your core for stability.

-- Lift the dumbbells out to the sides until your arms are parallel to the floor.
+- Lift the dumbbells out to the sides until your arms parallel the floor.
+Donโt just swing your arms.

 - Pause briefly at the top, feeling the contraction in your lateral deltoids.

-- Now lower the dumbbells in a controlled manner back to the starting position.
+- Lower the dumbbells back to their starting position.

 Standing Dumbbell Rear Delt Fly